World Bank's Inspection Panel

 The Inspection Panel is an independent accountability mechanism of the World Bank.
 It was established in September 1993 by the World Bank Board of Directors, and started operations on August 1, 1994.
 The Panel provides a forum for people who believe that they may be adversely affected by Bank-financed operations to bring their concerns to the highest decision-making levels of the World Bank.
 The Panel determines whether the Bank is complying with its own policies and procedures, which are designed to ensure that Bank-financed operations provide social and environmental benefits and avoid harm to people and the environment.
 The Inspection Panel was the first body to promote accountability among international financial institutions through this community-led, or “bottom-up”, approach which is complementary to the “top-down” forms of accountability, such as evaluation initiated by the World Bank itself.
 Building on this example, other multilateral and regional financial institutions have established similar accountability mechanisms as part of broader efforts at sustainable and equitable development.

 Mandate

 The Inspection Panel's mandate allows it to investigate projects funded by the IDA and IBRD, both part of the World Bank Group, and to determine whether they are complying with their policies and procedures in the design, appraisal, and implementation of a project.
 These policies and procedures are not limited to the Bank's social and environmental safeguard policies, but include other operational policies, bank procedures, and operational directives, as well as other Bank procedural documents.

 Operation

 Organization

-The Inspection Panel consists of three members who are appointed by the Board of Directors for non-renewable periods of five years.
+The Inspection Panel c onsists of three members who are appointed by the Board of Directors for non-renewable periods of five years.
 In addition, an Executive Secretariat was established to assist and support all Panel activities.
 The Panel is independent of Bank management and is provided with independent resources to discharge its functions.